srpg/Zombie/README.md

  - !ztele for teleport to back spawn
  - !market to open market menu
  - !zprop to open zprop menu
+ - weapon name in chat to purchase, example: !deagle - purchase deagle (If have the clan tag that has set for the feature)

 Currently Available Features:
  - Hegrenade damage ignites zombie(Config able)